Grassalkovich Palace, Slovensko - Things to Do in Grassalkovich Palace

 Insider Tips

-Many restaurants close between lunch and dinner (2-6 PM), so plan your meals accordingly or look for cafes that serve food all day
+Many restaurants close between lunch and dinner (3-6 PM), so plan accordingly or seek out cafés and international establishments that serve food all day